brotzeit/rustic/README.md

 ### default directory

 `rustic-compile-directory-method` allows you to set the directory that is used for compilation commands.
-The default is the current crate.
+The default is the current crate which is returned by `rustic-buffer-crate`(there's also `rustic-buffer-workspace`).

+If you want to use the project root you can use `rustic-project-root` instead.

-(FTR #174 #179 #236)
+FTR #174 #179 #236

 ### Faces